Dornod Province: History

 The aimag was created during the administrative reorganisation of 1941 with the name of Choibalsan, after the communist leader Khorloogiin Choibalsan.
 The capital, which previously had been called Bayan Tümen, also received the name Choibalsan.
 In 1963, the aimag was given the current name Dornod.

+Geography

+Dornod Province is situated in the easternmost region of Mongolia and shares borders with Russia and China.
+It covers an area of approximately 123,500 square kilometers (47,684 square miles).
+The landscape of Dornod is diverse, featuring grasslands, mountains, and rivers.

 Transportation

 The Choibalsan International Airport (COQ/ZMCD) has one paved runway, and is served by regular flights to Ulaanbaatar and Hailar, China.